 Now I’m not necessarily one for ear muffs, but I thought I’d mention it as you might be the perfect person for a cute pair like these.

 Your ears can get cold really fast in the winter months in Copenhagen, especially when there’s a breeze by the water.

 Regardless of your thoughts on ear warmers, a warm hat is an essential when it comes to visiting Copenhagen when it’s cold.

 Literally, this is what gets me through cold days and allows me to go outside for more than like two seconds.

 Gloves can be an interesting wardrobe piece for a travel blogger as you really need to be able to have access to your phone and camera while you’re wandering around.

 There’s nothing worse than being stuck to your phone 24/7 while traveling looking at maps and googling articles like this.

-Instead, go back to regular old paper and purchase a guide book like this that’s up to date for your year.
+Instead, go back to regular old paper and purchase a Denmark guide book that’s up to date for your year.

 How to Get to Copenhagen